Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 ```
 - Import the necessary libraries.
 - Save the file path where the data is stored in a variable.
-- Load the data into the program.
+- Load the data into the program from that path.
 - Convert the data into a table format that’s easier to explore.
 - Display only the first few rows of the table to avoid overwhelming output.
 ```